 Surgeons can leverage AR to create digital models of complicated surgeries that include multiple sub-steps and critical deviations requiring careful analysis and planning. xvision Spine System, for example, is a cutting-edge AR surgical guidance system that allows surgeons to “see” the patient’s anatomy through skin and tissue just like how they view X-rays.
 The X-ray-like vision allows surgeons to accurately navigate instruments and implants during spine procedures.

 We help you deploy AR to improve medical training, pediatric MRI evaluation, medical imaging, venipuncture procedures, dentistry, remote surgical procedures, and more!
-Our team at Fingent helps you develop customized healthcare AR applications that improve the quality of your HCO’s service and care, cut costs, and address your business requirements in the most efficient way.
+Our team at Fingent delivers augmented reality services that can improve the quality of your HCO’s service and care, cut costs, and address your business requirements in the most efficient way.

 Augmented Diagnosis is a process in which AR is employed to diagnose patient symptoms, medical imaging, and health vitals through 3D modeling and visualization.
 It improves doctor-patient communication and helps accurate diagnosis and treatment planning.
 Augmented Practice is being used by medical training institutions and colleges to simulate surgical encounters and real-life patient conditions for students.
 It improves positive learning outcomes through enhanced skill acquisition and retention.
 Augmented Surgery allows surgeons to understand their patient’s anatomy by digitally overlaying MRI data, CT scan, and health reports on top of their patient’s body.
 It offers surgeons an enhanced surgical field to sketch a detailed operating plan, well ahead of the first incision.